 Today, Societe Generale is one of the most established international banks in Africa, but it is the result of a long history with the continent.

-With this historical presence and geographic network, Societe Generale is one of the Top 3 international banks in Africa today.
+With this historical presence and geographic network, Societe Generale is now the leading international bank in West Africa.

 A strong network

 Due to its historical anchorage, but also thanks to recognized expertise, Societe Generale is a leading bank in most African countries today, with large market shares (over 10% in more than half of the countries where the Group is present, and sometimes over 20%).